pkostelnik/open3A/README.md

 Based on release 3.3 from:
 https://www.open3a.de/

-build on caddyserver container: php:7-fpm-alpine
+## built on alpine with nginx and php-fpm7 container: alpine:latest
+*thanks, kudos and regards to trafix for his KISS based Dockerimage*

 first git clone this repo thenafter